NuclearCookie/PlatformDevSlides/course5/strings.md

 | 6D       | m               | 7D       | }               |
 | 6E       | n               | 7E       | ~               |
 | 6F       | o               |          |                 |

+## Notes:

+Very easy to convert cases: a difference of `20h` between the same character with a different case.

+## Where are the missing 33 characters?

+control characters:

+* Most are useless now:
+  * Dates back from teletypewriters:
+  * SOH ( Start of Heading )
+  * EOT ( End of Transmission )
+  * ...
+* Some are still used:
+  * CR: Carriage return
+  * LF: Line Feed
+  * Tab